 If there’s one word that describes Bitcoin and cryptocurrency, it’s volatile.
 Crypto prices soar and then seem to crash almost as quickly, while rumors, sentiment and fundamental developments are quickly factored into the market.

 For example, Bitcoin was skyrocketing in April 2021, hitting an all-time high of more than $64,000.
 But just three months later the cryptocurrency had lost more than half its value, plummeting to under $30,000.
 Then in November 2021, Bitcoin hit an all-time high again, at nearly $69,000, but by late January had plummeted by more than 40 percent.

 That volatility attracts traders looking to make a profit, but it’s nerve-wracking, especially for new investors looking to get started.
 And traders can expect plenty more of this volatility in the future, as new cryptocurrencies emerge and others fall by the wayside.

 With cryptocurrency so extremely volatile, what should investors be doing to manage their risk?

-5 things to do as cryptocurrencies plummet
+5 things to do when cryptocurrencies plummet

 1. Stay calm

-Whether you decide to sell your cryptocurrency or see this dip as an opportunity to buy more, you need to act with a cool head.
+Whether you decide to sell your cryptocurrency or see a dip as an opportunity to buy more, you need to act with a cool head.
 Making emotional decisions, especially when trading, rarely results in anything good happening.
 So before you rush into the market in a panic, you’ll want to reflect on why you’re trading crypto in the first place.

 - Are you investing because you believe in the long-term opportunity?